 Airbus predicted that global airlines would spend USD$4 trillion on buying aircraft in the next 20 years.

-Strong demand from commercial plane makers offset declining demand for military aircraft parts after defence spending cuts in the United States and Europe.
+Strong demand from commercial plane makers offset declining demand for military aircraft parts after defense spending cuts in the United States and Europe.

 "As we go into 2013, we're probably looking at a decline of about 10 or 11 percent in our military sales," Senior's chief executive Mark Rollins said in an interview.